jcoldanghise/baseball_project/presentation_econ8310.md

 - Inconsistent annotations
 - Dataset & batching issues (targets were in different shapes)

-**Insight:** The brunt of the work was turning the videos and annotations into something a model could actually use
+**Takeaway:** The brunt of the work was turning the videos and annotations into something a model could actually use

 ---